 We might also want to configure some more options to improve how the history is saved, for example, eliminating duplicate entries from the history:

-is a command available in the path.
+A cool feature in Zsh is the ability to navigate to a directory without typing cd.
+For example, if we type projects and there’s a directory named Projects, Zsh can automatically cd to the directory unless projects is a command available in the path.
 I use this feature all the time and miss it a lot when I ssh to a server where I don’t have it.
 To enable it, we can do the following:

 I make typos all the time.
 Zsh can autocorrect those typos and ask us to run the correct command when we try to run a wrong command.
 To enable it, we can do the following:

 When we type a command and press the tab key, Zsh shows a list of completion items.
-We can tweak few things to improve the autocomplete menu:
+We can tweak a few things to improve the autocomplete menu:

-We can also tweak the UX of the autocompletion menu to match even if we made a typo and enable navigation using the arrow keys:
+We can also tweak the UX of the autocompletion menu to match even if we made a typo, and enable navigation using the arrow keys:

 Now we get autocompletion with a list of suggestions from where we can select the options with the tab key or the arrow key:

-One issue with Zsh is that the delete key doesn’t work as expected and inputs ~
+One issue with Zsh is that the delete key doesn’t work as expected and inputs ~ instead.
+To work around this, we need to add the following keybindings:

 The next step is to install some plugins to improve the experience even more.
 To install the plugins, we are going to use antibody.
 You can follow the installation instructions on the website.
 I use the following plugins: